What's the recovery like for Dermaplaning?

 How often should I get dermaplaning?

-Every 3–4 weeks, aligned with your skin's natural cell turnover cycle.
-More frequent than this doesn't allow the skin to fully regenerate.
+Every 3 to 4 weeks, aligned with your skin's natural cell turnover.
+More often does not give the skin time to regenerate.